-If you or your spouse, parent or child was burned or killed in a fire, you can contact our lawyers for help.
-Attorneys Fred Pritzker and Eric Hageman win millions for clients:
+If you or your spouse, parent, or child was burned or killed in a fire, you can contact our lawyers for help.
+The Pritzker Hageman fire and explosion lawyers have won millions for clients:

 If you hire a lawyer at our law firm, our team will conduct an independent investigation, which will involve the following: